Birthday (Selena Gomez song): Background and recording

 "Birthday" was written by Crista Russo, with additional writing by Mike Del Rio and Jacob Kasher Hindlin, under his stage name "J. Kash".
 Production of the song was handled by Del Rio and Matt Beckley, who provided the song's vocal production.
 It was recorded at Conway Studios in Los Angeles, California, and was engineered by Jonathan Sher.
 Additional background vocals were done by Russo and Del Rio, while Serban Ghenea mixed the song at MixStar Studios in Virginia Beach, Virginia.
 John Hanes served as the engineer for mix, and Del Rio provided the song's programming and sequencing.

 Composition

-"Birthday" was written and produced by Mike Del Rio, with additional writing by Crista Russo and Jacob Kasher Hindlin.
-Additional vocal production was handled by Matt Beckley.
-The three-minute and twenty-second track is an electropunk and club-ready song, which draws influence from dubstep and trap music genres.
+"Birthday" is the three-minute and twenty-second electropunk and club-ready song, which draws influence from dubstep and trap music genres.
 The beat is composed of deep electronic dance beats, and is built around the sound of police sirens and sexual moans, while containing purring, synthesized bass, snappy beats, handclaps, "oxygen-sucking" sub-bass and trap snares.
 Sparse drum beats and vocal chants are woven throughout the song's composition, which according to Christina Drill of Popdust, is reminiscent of Gwen Stefani's debut solo album, Love.
 Angel.
 Music.
 Baby.
 (2004).